poppy-project/poppy-docs/en/getting-started/visualize.md

 * In a context where multiple users share a robot.
 For instance in a classroom where each group can work using the simulator and validate their program on a real robot.
 * To design and run complex and time consuming experiments.

-We try to make the switch from a simulated Poppy robot to the real one as transparent and as simple as possible.
+We try to make the **switch from a simulated Poppy robot to the real one as transparent and as simple as possible**.
 Most of the programming documentation is actually valid for both simulated and real robots.
-The chapter *[From simulation to real robot](#from-simulation-to-real-robot)* will guide you in the few steps to transform your program running in simulation to one working with a real robot. **Once setup, you will be able to write a program for the simulator and directly use it on a real robot (or vice-versa).**
+The chapter *[From simulation to real robot](#from-simulation-to-real-robot)* will guide you in the few steps to transform your program running in simulation to one working with a real robot.

 > **Caution** If you want to use Poppy robots using a simulator you will have to install some of the poppy libraries locally on your computer.

+### Install the needed software

 While the physical robots come with libraries pre-installed, they are not integrated in the simulators.
 More details of what you will have to do is given in the [section below](#install-the-needed-software).
 You will also not have access to the robot web interface.
 You will have to manually launch the different services to start programming your robot (the Jupyter server for Python notebooks, or use the Snap_!_ server).

 > **Info** We are hoping to have a one-click app for Windows/Mac/Linux with everything setup at some point.
 Yet, this is not expected to be available in the near future.

-### Install the needed software

 To start controlling a simulated Poppy robots, either using V-REP or the web visualizer, you will need:
 * To have a working Python, we strongly recommend to use the [Anaconda Python distribution](https://www.continuum.io/downloads).
 It works with any version >=2.7 or >=3.4.
 Prefer Python 2.7 if you can, as it is the version we used.